tompi/cheapino/doc/orderingguide.md

-For a hotswap build(meaning you can replace switches without soldering), you need to order hotswap sockets, and you should probably use a plate, or a case, to keep swtiches from falling out accidentally.
+For a hotswap build(meaning you can replace switches without soldering), you need to order hotswap sockets, and you should probably use a plate, or a case, to keep switches from falling out accidentally.
 The old v1 plate will do, but several people(including myself) are working on plates and cases.
 Stay tuned.

 Buying from AliExpress is a bit of an art in itself.
 You need to do your